Semantic Differential Scale: Definition, Questions, Examples

 A Semantic Distance Scale

-How well the terms describe your experience with our new website?
+How well do the following terms describe your experience with our new website?

 1 is Not at All, 7 is Perfectly